dtuzi123/Mixture-of-VAE-with-dropout/README.md

 # Mixture-of-VAE-with-dropout
 This is the implementation of the deep generative mixture autoencoders with dropout.

-title:Deep Mixture Generative Autoencoder
+# Title:Deep Mixture Generative Autoencoder

-abstract:
+# Abstract

 Variational autoencoders (VAEs) are powerful deep generative models which can capture the variation of data.
 In this paper, we propose a Mixture of VAE